dodona-edu/universal-judge/README.md

-# TESTed: universal judge for testing code in education
+# TESTed: universal judge for educational software testing

 Organisation of the repository: